ghaithdallaali/steamguard-cli-docker/README.md

 ```

 There are some applications that do not generate correct 2fa codes from the secret, so **do not use them**:

 - Google Authenticator
 - Authy

+## TrueNAS Scale Installation

+To use steamguard-cli on TrueNAS Scale:

+1. Create an application with the Container Image `steamguard-cli:latest`

+2. Under the Storage Configuration tab:

+   - Add a new mount
+   - **Host Path**: Select your dataset where maFiles will be stored (e.g., `/mnt/pool/steamguard`)
+   - **Mount Path**: Set to `/root/.config/steamguard-cli`
+   - Set permissions to Read/Write

+3. Under the Networking tab:

+   - Add a port mapping from port 8080 (container) to a port of your choice (node)

+4. After deployment, place your Steam Guard `.maFile` files in the dataset you selected at:
+   `/mnt/pool/steamguard/maFiles/`

+5. Access the web interface at `http://YOUR_TRUENAS_IP:YOUR_CHOSEN_PORT`

 # Contributing